Story by: Laleh Chini

 Traveling was a big part of my childhood.
 We were originally from Shiraz.
 My father loved driving long distances.

 He believed that all Iranians should see every spot in Iran first before traveling anywhere else in the world.
-Because of this, we’d gather in two or three cars along with our extended family and drive to different parts of the country one month of every summer to see centuries worth of history of Iran.
+Because of this, we’d gather in two or three cars along with our extended family and drove to different parts of the country one month of every summer to see centuries worth of history of Iran.

 Undeniably, Iran is an incredibly beautiful country with many historical sites to see and for us kids, every one of our road trips was the epitome of a dream vacation.
 There were no school or homework, only endless playing and freedom ‘til we dropped.
 I loved adventure and kept my eyes open to record every second of it; maybe I knew one day I would write about those days.